 Chris has been very active in day to day business management and has held many civic leadership roles.

 Pete Schlicher joined Harrison's Board of Directors in October 2014.
-As a retired vice president of operations at Harrison Medical Center, he has been involved in our community's health care for quite some time.
+As a retired VP of Operations at Harrison Medical Center, he has been involved in our community's health care for quite some time.
 Pete received his master's in health care administration from the University of Washington and is a former member of the American College of Healthcare Executives.
-Pete has been involved in a number of community boards including East Bremerton Rotary, Hospice of Kitsap County, CAPRI and the Kitsap County Emergency Medical Services and is currently chairman of the Kitsap Credit Union's Supervisory Committee and treasurer on the Kitsap Tennis and Athletic Center's Board of Directors.
+Pete has been involved in a number of community boards including East Bremerton Rotary, Hospice of Kitsap County, CAPRI, and the Kitsap County Emergency Medical Services and is currently Vice Chair of the Kitsap Credit Union's Board of Directors and Treasurer on the Kitsap Tennis and Athletic Center's Board of Directors.